txsun1997/Black-Box-Tuning/README.md

 bash run.sh
 ```

-Results will be saved in a directory named `results/`.
-In general, you will obtain the following results in ~8 minutes:
+In general, you will obtain the following results in ~10 minutes (tested on NVIDIA 3090 GPU):

 | SST-2 split | Best Accuracy |
 | ----------- | ------------- |